 Europapark – under Corona conditions, how does it work?

-The Europa Park in southern Germany in the small town of Rust has now been reopened for several weeks after the Corona shutdown.
+The Europa Park in southern Germany in the small town of Rust has now been reopened for several weeks after the Corona shutdown in 2020.
 What has changed in the process with the Corona conditions?

 This blog post contains unpaid advertisement and affiliate links.

 We live just a few kilometers away from the Europa Park, Germany´s biggest amusement park.
 Since my husband and I are “roller coaster junkies”, we bought new annual tickets last December.
 Of course, also in the hope that we will be able to use them a lot after the official summer reopening in March.